 |David Topman and Chuck Masterson are the main characters of the series.
 Each book or story

-has the two of them off on some adventure--except The Meteor That Couldn't Stay, which didn't
+has the two of them off on some adventure—except The Meteor That Couldn't Stay did not

 As described in the first book, "David was tall and quick, with freckles and sun-bleached brown hair that flopped over his eyebrows.
 Chuck was shorter and squarer with brown skin and dark hair.
 David liked to plan things and draw and talk, but Chuck just liked to get right in and do them without saying much." (p.
 22) They're best friends, like their real-life namesakes, but they do get into fights twice, in the second and third books.
 In Stowaway it was in frustration at having unwittingly brought an interloper on their trip to Basidium and their inability to do anything about it (at left).
 In Planetoid it was again a matter of frustration, this time at the difficulty of searching the whole surface of Earth for a small object.

 |These are David Topman's parents.
 His father is a physician who still makes house calls (remember, this is the '50s and '60s).
 His mother is a housewife (again, typical for the time).
 Why they would let their son fly off in a homemade spaceship to some world that even modern astronomers are unaware of, I can't fathom—except that it's a boy's perfect fantasy, of course.
 Re-reading the books as an adult, I'm struck by the way David disrespects his own mother—he sometimes talks back and treats her as if she were foolish or ignorant, and nobody calls him on it.
 But again, this was a different time and it was just accepted then that women weren't fully responsible adults.
 (If you can believe it, as late as the 1960s a wife couldn't make big purchases, like new carpet, without her husband's signature.)|